AminaMOUDJAR/AminaMOUDJAR/README.md

 - 👋 Hi, I’m @AminaMOUDJAR
 - just call me Yasmine
-- 👀 I’m interested in web & app development, Ai enthusiast, also interested in computational neuroscience and bio-informatics...
+- 👀 I’m interested in web & app development, AI enthusiast, also interested in computational neuroscience and bio-informatics...
-- 🌱 I’m currently learning python for Ai, machine learning, javascript and front end web development
+- 🌱  I’m currently learning python, machine learning, javascript and front end web development
-- 📫 How to reach me ?
-Here's my email adress : "amoudjar5@gmail.com"
+- 📫 How to reach me?
+Here's my email address: "amoudjar5@gmail.com"

 <!---
 AminaMOUDJAR/AminaMOUDJAR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.